Operational verification of the existence of a spacetime manifold: Conclusions and discussion

 Throughout Section \ref{SecFieldTheory}, it was claimed that the correlations one ought to find in real experimental data will ultimately support the conclusion $D \equiv \dim \cM = 4$.
 This claim is supported by everyday experience and virtually all experiments ever performed in the history of physics so far.
 These experiments roughly cover the scales from $10^{-20}\,{\rm m}$ (the scale of the current LHC and LIGO experiments), up to $10^{26}\,{\rm m}$ (the scale of the observable Universe).
 There is a further range of scales, from $10^{-20}\,{\rm m}$ down to $10^{-35}\,{\rm m}$ (the Planck scale), and maybe even beyond that.
 We currently have no experimental data from this range to either support the result $D=4$ or disprove it.
 Eventual access to this data could in principle change the result for $D$.
 For example, in the context of string theory \cite{PolchinskiBook1,PolchinskiBook2}, one imagines spacetime to have six additional spacelike dimensions, wrapped up into a small Calabi-Yau manifold.
 If we were to measure various fields at the scale smaller than the size of that Calabi-Yau manifold, our analysis of the data would yield $D=10$, or $4$ plus whatever number of compactified small extra dimensions exist at that scale.

 In this sense, the dimension of the spacetime manifold may be a scale-dependent quantity, like running coupling constants in QFT, having different ``effective'' values at different scales.
 So far we have no data that would indicate anything other than $D=4$, but in principle this may change.
 Related to this, one may ask if our analysis supports the ``running'' of $D$ to values smaller than $4$ at smaller scales.
 Values larger than $4$ are obviously possible, but smaller values are also possible in principle.
 Namely, with sufficient resolution, one may notice that what looks like a $4$-manifold is (for example) in fact a $1$-dimensional curve densely packed up in a space-filling fashion, like some finite iteration of the Peano curve.
 In this sense, a fundamentally $1$-dimensional manifold can look at large scales as a $4$-dimensional one.
-Something along these lines apparently happens in the context of Causal Dynamical Triangulations scenario \cite{CDTreview1,CDTreview2}, giving rise to $D=2$ near the Planck scale.
+Something along these lines apparently happens in the context of Causal Dynamical Triangulations~(CDT) scenario~\cite{CDTreview1,CDTreview2}, giving rise to $D=2$ near the Planck scale.
 That said, note that the CDT results discuss a different concept of a spacetime dimension, namely an effective dimension visible to a random walker.
 This is in general not equivalent to the notion of topological dimension that we discuss here.
+Namely, in the context of chaos theory, one typically introduces the notion of a so-called fractal or Hausdorff dimension, which essentially captures the effective dimension visible to a random walker exploring the fractal structure.
+In general, this notion is different from the ordinary, topological definition of dimension, that we use in this work (see equation \eqref{StatisticalDimensionDef} from Appendix \ref{AppA}).
+Nevertheless, in cases where the geometric structure under investigation has appropriately 'nice' features, the notions of the Hausdorff and topological dimensions coincide, and give an integer value that corresponds to our intuitive notion of dimension (see \cite{Falconer} for further details).
+Another context in which one often discusses different effective values of dimension at different scales is Causal Set Theory (CST) \cite{CSTreviewPaper}.
+Namely, in this scenario, the fundamental structure describing spacetime is a discrete set of points, which ultimately has topological dimension zero, but in a semiclassical limit gives rise to general relativity and the traditional notion of a $4$-dimensional smooth manifold as an effective description on large scales.
+At the conceptual level, the running of the dimension from $4$ to $0$ could also be observed using our technique, provided that one can perform measurements at the scale where spacetime discreteness is dominant.
+Unfortunately, we have no technological capabilities to do this in practice.
+Nevertheless, the relationship between different dimensions of the manifold at different scales is also well supported theoretically in the CST context, see for example \cite{Butterfield}.